 What's your score?

-Do you have news, reviews or comments for 'Playmobil: The Movie'?
+Do you have a review or comment for 'Playmobil: The Movie'?

 Highest chart position: 7